-rible order had been imperfectly performed with steel weapons, instead of by the usual method of fire; and a heap of slain.
-Their wives and daughters were though several died, the majority being carefully intended to have all shared their fate; but the ter- tended, recovered of their wounds.-(Wellesley Desp.)
+rible order had been imperfectly performed with steel weapons, instead of by the usual method of fire; and though several died, the majority being carefully tended, recovered of their wounds.-(Wellesley Desp.)

 TREATY OF SURJEE ANJENGAUM WITH SINDIA-DEC., 1803.
 399